Rachel Baiman – Cycles | Signature Sounds Recordings

 Padraig Jack, an Inis Mór native, just ten miles off Ireland’s western coast, released his debut album last year and now releases the single “Minnie”, one of the album’s notable songs.
 With a Ph.D in computer engineering, Padraig has a grounding in music, a chip off the old block so to speak, his father being the songwriter Barry Ronan.
 “Minnie” is a tender love story with a difference, a single mum with a zest for life, getting on with things after a failed loveless marriage, told from the viewpoint of a potential life partner, who just can’t commit.
 Both Padraig and Barry have now both signed up to a publishing deal with Beautiful World Music, a relatively new entity on the scene, with over 40 years’ experience in the music industry.
 Bringing together David Jaymes Associates, Spirit Music & Media, Independent Records, Good Deed Music and Beautiful World Agency to form a brand new, artist friendly, publishing company, “Minnie” is a sign of good things to come.

-Minnie is included on this week’s Vaults radio show.
+Minnie is included on this week’s Northern Sky Vaults Radio Show.

 Manzanita y Su Conjuto – Shambar | Alalog Africa